When you look at it from the eyes of a person who is living with dementia maybe you are the one who is irrational. Irrational in your expectations.

 I know some of you have made the giant step to the left.
 Thank goodness.

 No, I don't believe that persons that are deeply forgetful are irrational.
 They are different.
-They are suffering from a neurodegenerative disease.
+They are living with a neurodegenerative disease.

 You are the one who gets to decide.
-Go in.
+Go into the World.
+You might find out that is a much better place than you thought.

 Touch and Kindness in Dementia Care